WSJT-X v2.5.4 by K1JT, K9AN, IV3NWV, G4WJS

 The radio command port (TX tab in MMTTY setup) cannot be shared when using FSK keying.

-Generate a carrier on a timer to tune your antenna tuner / Amplifier.
+Generate a carrier and set the time via a timer to tune your antenna tuner / amplifier.

 In HRD Rig Control, select "Tools->Tune-Up"

 to key your transmitter for a brief period.